mpeterson2/nix-pelican-panel/readme.md

 You can now modify the env in `/svr/http/pelican-panel/.env`.

+Note: prior to running this, you may see some services failing.
+These services are typically enabled when you install the panel.

 **Run migrations**

 Run `sudo -u pelican-panel pelican-panel-artisan migrate`.

 **Install your panel**

-Navigate to your pelican panel's `/installer` route and follow the instructions
+Navigate to your pelican panel's `/installer` route and follow the instructions.
+When it comes to the page where it asks you to run commands, you can ignore it, they're already ran for you.

 **Setup Wings**